jallanxjallan/onemanairforce/adaptation/scenes/the_sixth_coffin.md

 status: new
 ---

-In an otherwise empty hanger, five coffins draped in Indonesian flags lay on a platform.
+Five coffins draped in Indonesian flags lay on a platform in an otherwise empty hanger.
 A sixth coffin, larger than the rest and without a flag, rests on a separate platform.
-A flatbed truck pulls into the hanger and a squad of airmen, in silence, pick up each of the coffins and place them on the truck.
+A flatbed truck pulls into the hanger and a squad of airmen, in silence, pick up each of the flag-draped coffins and place them on the truck.
 But they leave the sixth coffin where it lies as the truck pulls away.